 Are apprenticeships just cheap labour?

 Not at all!
 Unlike some companies, our apprentices join us on permanent contracts from day one.
 They enjoy the same benefits as colleagues in the same role and salaries above the national living wage that grow over time.
-So, after two years they receive the same salary as non-apprentice colleagues.

 How much will I get paid?

 We pay our apprentices above the living wage.
 Your starting salary will be dependent on which apprentice programme you join and will increase over time.

 You’ll work 35 hours per week.
 For example, 9am-5pm – that’s an 8 hours a day (including a one hour unpaid lunch break).

 For Customer Service areas, our normal business hours are 8am-8pm Monday to Friday.
 You’ll work a shift pattern between these times, totalling 35 hours per week.
 You’ll also work Saturdays 9am to 1pm on a rotation basis.